Why Taste Matters (But Isnβt the Whole Story)

 Important Note on Fulvic Testing

-Unlike heavy metals (where standardized methods are well-defined), fulvic acid lacks a single universal test standard.
-The LAMAR method is the most advanced and accurate approach available, but many brands don’t use it—relying instead on outdated or inflated techniques.
-That gap enables corruption and fraudulent “fulvic %” claims.
-Always check that a COA discloses the actual method used; if it doesn’t, treat percentage claims as marketing, not measurement.
+Unlike heavy metals (where standardized methods are well-defined), fulvic acid does not yet have a single universal test standard.
+The LAMAR method is often described as one of the more advanced and selective approaches available, but many brands do not use itβrelying instead on older or less specific techniques.
+That situation creates room for inflated or misleading βfulvic %β claims.
+Always check that a COA discloses the method used; if it doesnβt, itβs reasonable to treat percentage claims as marketing rather than precise measurement.

-The Clean Alternative If You’re Here for Fulvic Benefits
+The Clean Option If Youβre Here for Fulvic-Linked Benefits

-If your goal is the mineral transport and antioxidant support linked to fulvic acid, consider going direct.
-American Grit publishes batch-matched COAs for fulvic %, heavy metals, and microbial safety, with U.S. sourcing and water + fermentation extraction—no harsh solvents, no perfume, no sweetener.
-That means what you taste aligns with what’s verified.
+If your main goal is mineral transport and antioxidant support associated with fulvic acid, you may want to go straight to a well-documented fulvic source.
+American Grit publishes COAs for fulvic %, heavy metals, and microbial safety, with U.S. sourcing and water + fermentation extractionβno harsh solvents, no added perfume, no sweeteners.
+The idea is simple: align what you taste with what is documented.

 Related Reading (Build Your Know-How)